Fail2ban Cheat Sheet for Sysadmins

 fail2ban-client reload Use for minor configuration changes like adjusting bantime, maxretry, or adding new jails.
 Reloads the active configuration without disrupting bans.
 Active jails remain functional.

 systemctl restart fail2ban Use for major changes, like adjustments in /etc/fail2ban/fail2ban.conf, or when changing Fail2ban actions.
-Fully restarts Fail2ban, reinitializing all settings and clearing current ban lists.
+Fully restarts Fail2ban, reinitializing all settings.
+Active ban lists are cleared unless ban persistence is configured (see Section 10).

 Best Practice: Begin with reload.
 If changes are not applied or functional issues occur, use restart.